 General Guidelines

-This technical considerations document (TCD) describes the technical aspects that TG7r1 standard must fulfill, such as performance-related issues, reliability issues and availability issues.
-These types of requirements are often called quality of service (QoS) requirements; other requirements are usually maintenance-level requirements or external constraints, sometimes called compliance.
+This technical considerations document (TCD) provides as a useful guideline to prepare proposals the technical aspects that TG7r1 standard may fulfill, such as performance-related issues, reliability issues and availability issues.
+These types of technical aspects are often called quality of service (QoS) requirements; other aspects are usually maintenance-level requirements or external constraints, sometimes called compliance.